rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/http_put.md

 The path at which this module will attempt to either PUT the content or DELETE it.

+### FILEDATA

+The file whose data is to be uploaded.

 ## Scenarios

 Here Action is set to `PUT`.